+CP Riverside School

-CP Riverside SEN Information Report September 2018
+SEN Information Report 2023 / 2024

 What kinds of SEND do you make provision for?

 Children are identified as having Special Educational Needs when they have a significantly greater difficulty in learning than the majority of children the same age or have a disability which prevents them from making use of education facilities of a kind generally provided for children of the same age in schools within the area of the Local Authority.
+At CP Riverside School we recognise that our SEND students will have a range of needs including:

+- Communication and Interaction (e.g. Speech, Language & Communication difficulties, Autistic Spectrum Disorder, Asperger's Syndrome) - Cognition and Learning (e.g. dyslexia, dyspraxia) - Social, Emotional and Mental Health difficulties (e.g. ADHD, anxiety) - Sensory or Physical difficulties (e.g. Hearing or visual impairment)

+How do you know if a student needs extra help?

+We use information from a range of sources to help identify students' needs including:

+- Reading age tests

+- Information provided by Commissioners & outside agencies, where applicable

+- Information provided by parents/carers

+- Teacher assessments

-At CP Riverside we recognise that our SEND students will have a range of needs including: Communication and Interaction (e.g. Speech, Language & Communication difficulties, Autistic Spectrum Disorder, Asperger's Syndrome) Cognition and Learning (e.g. dyslexia, dyspraxia) Social, Emotional and Mental Health difficulties (e.g. ADHD, anxiety) Sensory or Physical difficulties (e.g. Hearing or visual impairment) How do you know if a student needs extra help?
-We use information from a range of sources to help identify students' needs including: Cognitive Ability Tests (CAT tests) & reading age tests Information provided by Commissioners & outside agencies, where applicable Information provided by parents/carers Teacher assessments Information provided by students themselves We will assess each student's current skills and levels of attainment on entry and follow a staged and graduated approach to identifying and assessing needs, using the 'Assess, Plan, Do, Review' model.
-The triggers for providing extra help will be the concerns of teachers, TAs or mentors, underpinned by evidence, about a student who, despite receiving differentiated learning opportunities and high quality teaching, does not make expected progress.
-Slow progress and low attainment will not automatically mean that a student is recorded as having SEN. We will let parents/carers know when it is decided that a student will receive additional SEN support.
+- Information provided by students themselves

+We will assess each student's current skills and levels of attainment on entry and follow a staged and graduated approach to identifying and assessing needs, using the 'Assess, Plan, Do, Review' model.
+The triggers for providing extra help will be the concerns of teachers, LSAs or the Student Engagement Team, underpinned by evidence, about a student who, despite receiving differentiated learning opportunities and high quality teaching, does not make expected progress.

+Slow progress and low attainment will not automatically mean that a student is recorded as having SEN.

+We will let parents/carers know when it is decided that a student will receive additional SEN support.
 The SEND register is accessible to all staff.
 The information on the register is used to inform lesson planning, teaching and student learning activities.
-Targeted interventions for students who need the extra support may include, for example, individual literacy sessions, a personalised timetable, after-school mentor time.
-Students will complete a profile in a 1:1 session with the SENCo.
+Targeted interventions for students who need the extra support may include, for example, individual literacy or numeracy sessions, a personalised timetable, 1:1 mentoring time.

+Students will complete a one-page profile in a 1:1 session with the SENCo or Deputy SENCo.
 The information on these profiles will inform all staff of the student's perceived needs and preferences, as well as any diagnosed SEN. The profiles will be updated regularly.

 How will I know if my child is making progress?

 All students are assessed on a regular basis and their progress and attainment is reviewed every half term.
 Parents/Carers are sent a progress report every term and are invited to a Progress Review Evening, which is held once a year, where there is an opportunity to discuss progress, attainment and next steps.